postfiatorg/postfiatd/docs/OrchardImplementationStatus.md

 3. **Architectural Solutions**: Solved Orchard library limitations by storing full bundles
 4. **Performance**: Batch verification support for block processing
 5. **Security**: Double-spend prevention, anchor validation, proof verification
+6. **Server-Side Wallet**: 75% complete with automatic commitment tracking and full transaction type support ✅ NEW
+7. **Complete Transaction Types**: t→z, z→z, and z→t all implemented with witness generation ✅ NEW
+8. **End-to-End Testing**: 166 tests passing with z→z and z→t test coverage ✅ NEW

-**The core privacy infrastructure is complete and ready for production testing!** 🚀
+**The core privacy infrastructure with wallet support is ~90% complete and nearly production-ready!** 🚀

 ---